brunodpoliveira/galathea_mvp/APP_DEPLOY_HEROKU.md

 # Python Heroku Deployment

-> Steps to create a postgres database and deply a Python app to Heroku
+> Steps to create a postgres database and deploy this Python app to Heroku

 ### Install guinicorn locally
 ```